WMD-group/PyTASER/docs/source/index.rst

 Visualisation
 =============

-The preferred method is to generate a Jupyter Notebook, as shown in the `examples <https://github.com/WMD-group/PyTASER/blob/main/examples/GaAs.ipynb>`__ folder.
+The preferred method is to generate a ``Jupyter`` Notebook, as shown in the `examples <https://github.com/WMD-group/PyTASER/blob/main/examples/GaAs.ipynb>`__ folder.
-Alternatively, you can setup a file in Python to run it in the command line of the terminal:
+Alternatively, you can setup a ``Python`` file to run it in the command line of the terminal:

 .. code::